Tech-at-DU/d3-tutorial/02-Working-svg/readme.md

 </html>
 ```

 Make an SVG element.
 You can write SVG into your HTML documents just like you would write a div or other tag.
-Think of the `<svg>` element as a the root element for the SVG drawing/document.
+Think of the `<svg>` element as the root element for the SVG drawing/document.

 Make an svg tag: